ibm-cloud-security/appid-clientsdk-android/README.md

    Make sure to set "Allow users to sign up and reset their password" to ON, in Cloud Directory settings that are in AppID dashboard.

-   Use LoginWidget class to start the change password flow, this will
+   Use LoginWidget class to start the change password flow.
+   This API can be used only when the user is logged in using Cloud Directory identity provider.
     ```java
     LoginWidget loginWidget = AppID.getInstance().getLoginWidget();
     loginWidget.launchChangePassword(this, new AuthorizationListener() {